 Whether this insight puts a ceiling on your productivity, because you have family commitments, for example, or is a baseline for thriving, as you currently have lots of time, you can now use it to make life’s tradeoffs more deliberately – and that’s what this book is all about.

 Eric’s take on success is very refreshing.
-It’s not black and white, considers the latest research, weighs pros and cons, and then arrives at the golden middle.
+Barking Up The Wrong Tree is not black and white, considers the latest research, weighs pros and cons, and then arrives at the golden middle.
 He’s dedicated to helping you do your best, not push his own definition of success, and you can feel that in his writing.

 What else can you learn from the blinks?